-There aren't many better oral care conversation-starters than wisdom teeth.
+There are not many better oral care conversation-starters than wisdom teeth.
 Each story usually consists of at least one impaction, not remembering the drive home due to the residual effects of anesthesia and the gobs of ice cream you indulged in for two days straight.

-But impaction isn't always the only reason for removal.
+But impaction is not always the only reason for removal.
 An infected wisdom tooth can also land you in this common form of oral surgery.

 - Painful or swollen gum tissue around the wisdom tooth